Beth Floyd, the winningest coach in Wilmington College softball history, enters her 13th season as head softball coach in 2020.

 Floyd is also an associate director of athletics at Wilmington with primary oversight of scheduling, event management and compliance.
 She also assists Vice President for Athletic Administration and Director of Athletics Terry Rupert in other areas of managing the College’s 20 varsity athletic programs.

-Since arriving at Wilmington prior to the 2008 season, Floyd has led the Fightin’ Quakers to seven double-digit win campaigns as well as the program’s first winning season with a 20-16 record in 2013.
+Since arriving at Wilmington prior to the 2008 season, Floyd has led the Fightin’ Quakers to eight double-digit win campaigns as well as the program’s first winning season this century with a 20-16 record in 2013.
 Wilmington finished in a tie for seventh place in the rigorous Ohio Athletic Conference (OAC) the following season, also a program best.
+Seven years later, Floyd guided the Quakers an 18-14 campaign and a seventh-place mark in OAC competition.

 Nineteen individuals have earned All-OAC recognition under Floyd’s watch including Danielle Monnier who garnered the OAC’s John Wells Pitcher of the Year Award in 2014.
 Five Quakers, including Monnier, have earned spots on the All-OAC First Team in Floyd’s tenure.
 Wilmington had never had a First Team All-OAC honoree prior to her arrival.